Enzo Cerusico

 Enzo Cerusico (22 October 1937 – 26 November 1991) was an Italian film actor.
-He appeared in more than 50 films between 1951 and 1984.
+He appeared in more than 50 films between 1948 and 1984.

+Life and career

+The son of a production manager, Cerusico started his career as a child actor in 1948, playing a role of weight in Alessandro Blasetti's Heart and Soul.
+He studied acting first at the Accademia Sharoff and later with Alessandro Fersen, and had his breakout on stage in the 1960s, playing the title role in Meo Patacca.

 Career in the United States

 Cerusico's first role on American television was in a 1966 episode of I Spy filmed in Rome.
 Producer Sheldon Leonard held a casting call for an English-speaking actor to play the kid brother of the female Italian guest star.
 Cerusico spoke no English but with a friend's help he memorized one line — "I studied English in the school since four years" — and managed to bluff his way into an interview with Leonard.

 Leonard realized Cerusico wasn't fluent in English but he thought the young man possessed "Jean Paul Belmondo's jaunty virility and the swaggering charm of Maurice Chevalier."
 Leonard chose Cerusico for the I Spy guest role and Cerusico learned his lines phonetically and delivered them by rote.

 Cerusico later played the title character in My Friend Tony, an hour-long crime drama that aired on NBC in 1969.